 • The book also addresses several challenges that must be overcome for effective workplace appreciation (e.g. busyness, lack of belief, personal discomfort, lack of genuine appreciation for your team members).

 At the end of each chapter, the authors included a short list of questions to help you reflect on the points discussed.
 The MBA Inventory is also promoted heavily in the book, and each book comes with a registration code for an online assessment.
-For more details, go to http://mbainventory.com.
+For more details, you can get the book here, visit mbainventory.com or go to www.appreciationatwork.com.